KalanaRatnayake/SmartPanViewer/README.md

 # SmartPanViewer

-This repo contains the source files for the real time video stitching project.
+This repo contains the source files for the real time video stitching project and was developed using Microsoft Visual Studio

 Setup instructions